 Johannes Gensfleisch zur Laden zum Gutenberg was born in Mainz, in the Holy Roman Empire, on 3 February 1468.
 Gutenberg was the son of a merchant named Friele Gensfleisch zur Laden, who adopted the surname “Zum Gutenberg” after the name of the district where his family had moved.
-Gutenberg was born into a family of wealthy patricians who had a genealogy dating back to the thirteenth century.
+Gutenberg was born into a family of wealthy patricians with a genealogy dating back to the thirteenth century.
 His parents were goldsmiths and minted coins.

 The young Gutenberg had to flee to Strasbourg, where he joined the guild of metalworkers.
 After about six years, he returned to his hometown and continued his research into printing written texts.
 As well as being a mirror maker.
-His great inventions were the multiplication of letters by casting in an alloy of lead, bismuth, and antimony; the adaptation of ink for metal letters, and the construction of the printing press.
+His great inventions were the multiplication of letters by casting in an alloy of lead, bismuth, and antimony.
+The adaptation of ink for metal letters; and the construction of the printing press.